ReFrame¶

 Additional Usage Information¶

-For particularly complex topics, please view the documentation for ReFrame.
+For particularly complex topics such as parameters and pipeline hooks, please view the documentation for ReFrame.

 To run a basic test with ReFrame, load the module and use the following command: